CorWave develops innovative implantable blood pumps for cardiac assistance.

-Heart disease is a growing problem, with 550,000 new cases of heart failure diagnosed each year.
-Ten percent of the patients progress to end stage heart disease when the heart is no long able to pump enough blood by itself.
-These patients have only a 26% chance of surviving one year if treated with optimal drug therapy.
-A small portion of this group will receive a heart transplant, but a lack of donors means many patients will die while waiting.
+60 million people suffer from heart failure worldwide.
+Their prognosis is poor, with lower survival rates than most cancers.
+A small portion of advanced heart failure patients will receive a heart transplant, but the lack of donors means many patients will die while waiting.
 For these patients, a device that assists the heart can help, either in allowing them to receive a transplant, or in providing additional years of active life.
 LVADs (Left Ventricular Assist Devices) are devices that meet this urgent clinical need.
-The worldwide market is estimated in excess of US$3 billion.
+The worldwide market is estimated at around US$1 billion.

-Currently available technologies have demonstrated that mechanical pumps can significantly extend the life of late stage heart failure patients.
-However, patients implanted with current devices experience significant adverse events, which result in re-admissions to hospital and reduced quality of life.
-The Corwave technology will reduce these adverse events, significantly improving quality of life for these patients and reducing the overall cost of providing the therapy.
+Currently available technologies have demonstrated that mechanical pumps can significantly extend the life of advanced heart failure patients.
+However, patients implanted with current devices frequently experience severe adverse events, which result in re-admissions to hospital and reduced quality of life.
+The CorWave technology aims at reducing these adverse events, significantly improving quality of life for these patients and reducing the overall cost of providing the therapy.

-Corwave is currently in pre-clinical validation phase and getting ready for its First-In-Man clinical trial.
+CorWave is currently in pre-clinical validation phase and getting ready for its First-In-Human clinical trial.